 If the fee is 3%, and your card earns you 2 points per dollar, each dollar you charge to the card results in the following: 1.
 2 points credited to your account; 2.
 3 cents charged to your account.
 This means you have bought a point for 1.5 cents each

-But savvy travellers can benefit from a number of credit cards that have no foreign transaction fees!
-The 28 Degrees MasterCard, which also has no annual fee, is a popular choice.
+But savvy travellers can benefit from a number of credit cards with no foreign transaction fees!
+The Latitude 28 Degrees Global Platinum Mastercard, which also has no annual fee, is a popular choice.
 But for those looking to earn points, the Bankwest Qantas Platinum card awards Qantas points while also charging no overseas transaction fees.

 If you’re travelling overseas regularly, there are other credit cards that come with no foreign transaction fees.
 The 28 Degrees MasterCard and Bankwest Zero Platinum cards both have no annual fees or Forex fees.
 The Bankwest Qantas Platinum card has no forex fees and awards 0.75 Qantas points per $1, but there is a ~$160 annual fee.